I Am Kalam: Plot

-The plot shows that equality in education is still a mere thought and that ideas are still being built around the education for underprivileged.
-The movie is, without a doubt, an eye-opener for the education sector in India.

 Location

 The film was shot in Bikaner, Rajasthan of India.

 Release

 I Am Kalam released in India screens on 5 August 2011.
 A special screening was held for Dr. A.P.J.
 Abdul Kalam at his Delhi residence on 29 July.
 The film was acquired and distributed by Ultra Media & Entertainment.

 Reception

 Critical response

-Rajeev Masand of News18 praised the acting performances of all actors specially Harsh Mayar who played the character of Kalam.
+Rajeev Masand of News18 praised the acting performances of all actors especially Harsh Mayar who played the character of Kalam.
 Masand also complimented the script which he felt was very well written because it integrated a very important message about education in its screenplay without being melodramatic.
 Masand gave the film a rating of 3.5 out of 5.
 Mayank Shekhar of Hindustan Times found the film to be "sweet and engaging" and gave it a rating of 3 out of 5 appreciating its realistic nature.
 Shubhra Gupta of The Indian Express gave the film a rating of 3.5 out of 5 while praising its good intentions and the performances of all actors.
 Namrata Joshi of Outlook praised the positive nature of the film but found the pacing to be slow.
 Namrata gave the film a rating of 2 out of 5 saying that "It’s a straight, simple story with no great highs and lows".
 Amy L. Hayden of Time Out found the film "heartwarming and inspirational" but felt that American kids might not be able to relate to it.
 The film was rated 4.60 on 5 by audiences at the Transilvania International Film Festival.
 The Times of India gave it 4.5 stars out of 5, commented " It's inspirational, intelligent, topical and entertaining too.
 More importantly, it brims over with heart and soul, leaving no one untouched with its simple message of providing an equal opportunity".
 DNA also gave it 4.5 out of 5 stars, saying "At a little over 90 minutes, I Am Kalam is a gripping watch that leaves you feeling uplifted and positive".